zzzprojects/docs/entityframework.net/pages/querying-data/include-with-where-clause.md

 [Try it online](https://dotnetfiddle.net/xT7Foc)

 Now when you execute the above example, you will see that it will retrieve the customer with id equal to 1 and will include all the invoices.
-That is because the where clause is just acting on the customer but not on Invoices.
+That is because the where clause is just acting on the customer but not on the invoices.

 ### StackOverflow Related Questions